Crozier: Eastern Christianity

 The Archbishop of Cyprus has the unique privilege in canon law of carrying a paterissa shaped like an imperial sceptre.
 This is one of the Three Privileges granted to the Orthodox Church of Cyprus by Byzantine Emperor Zeno (the other two being to sign his name in cinnabar, i.e., ink coloured vermilion by the addition of the mineral cinnabar, and to wear purple instead of black cassocks under his vestments).

-An Eastern archimandrite (high-ranking abbot), hegumen (abbot) or hegumenia (abbess) who leads a monastic community also bears a crosier.
+An Eastern archimandrite (high-ranking abbot), hegumen (abbot) or hegumenia (abbess) who leads a monastic community also bears a crozier.
 It is conferred on them by the bishop during the Divine Liturgy for the elevation of the candidate.
 When he is not vested for worship, a bishop, archimandrite or abbot uses a staff of office topped with a silver pommel.

 Oriental Orthodoxy

-In the Oriental Orthodox churches, crosiers are used as pastoral staffs held by bishops.
-The Armenian Apostolic Church uses both Eastern- and Western-style crosiers, while the Syriac Orthodox Church and Indian Orthodox Church have crosiers that are thicker than their Eastern counterparts.
-Clerics of the Ethiopian Orthodox Tewahedo Church and the Eritrean Orthodox Tewahedo Church use crosiers that look exactly like the Greek ones.
+In the Oriental Orthodox churches, croziers are used as pastoral staffs held by bishops.
+The Armenian Apostolic Church uses both Eastern- and Western-style croziers, while the Syriac Orthodox Church, Indian Orthodox Church and Marthoma Syrian Church have croziers that are thicker than their Eastern counterparts.
+Clerics of the Ethiopian Orthodox Tewahedo Church and the Eritrean Orthodox Tewahedo Church use croziers that look exactly like the Greek ones.

-In the Coptic Orthodox Church of Alexandria, crosiers are sometimes somewhat longer and are always decorated with a blood red cloth around the top cross and the serpents.
-This symbolises the bishop's responsibility for the blood of his flock.
+In the Coptic Orthodox Church of Alexandria, croziers are sometimes somewhat longer and are always decorated with a blood-red cloth around the top cross and the serpents.
+This symbolizes the bishop's responsibility for the blood of his flock.

 Description

-Crosiers are often made or decorated in precious metals, or are at least gilded or silver-plated.
-They may also be made of wood, though this is more common of the crosier carried by an abbot than of a bishop.
+Croziers are often made or decorated in precious metals, or are at least gilded or silver-plated.
+Underneath, the core and shaft is often wood, and some are entirely made of wood, though this is more common for croziers carried by abbots rather than bishops.
+Ivory, from the walrus or elephant, was often used in the Middle Ages.